ipierago/gf-svc-poc/README.md

 # GuildFi Microservices Proof of Concept (gf-svc-poc)

-This is the companion repo for the document Microservices and Concurrency TDD.
+This is the companion repo for the document Microservices Architecture TDD.
 It demonstrates many of the ideas presented there.

 It demonstrates:

-- gRPC
+- core monolithic backend supported by microservices
+- Optimistic locking for concurrency conflicts within a service
-- Two-Phase Commit (2PC)
+- Two-Phase Commit (2PC) for concurrency conflicts between services
-- Optimistic locking
-- Pub/Sub
-- k8s
+- k8s and docker deployment
-- ingress-nginx
+- ingress-nginx to load balance routes
+- gRPC for RPC calls
+- pub/sub with RabbitMQ
+- Protobuffers and abstraction layer

+Components:
+- backend: core systems
+- gxp: GXP transaction microservice
+- eventlog: ancillary microservice
+- cli: command line interface to backend
+- k8s: kubernetes configuration
+- shared: protobuffers and abstraction layer

 ## SETUP